intersystems-ib/workshop-iris-oauth2/README.md

 Using OAuth2 framework in InterSystems IRIS.
-Learn how to act as Client, Authentication Server or Resource Server.
+Learn how to act as Client, Authentication Server or Resource Server in different scenarios.

 # Setup
 ## Modify your local hosts file